Episode #820

 They have used the ahupua’a method of ecological preservation since 200 AD.
 Today the valley is a national tropical botanical garden and preserve.
 Natives of this valley protect, preserve, restore and conserve the rare and endangered flora and fauna that is found here.

+Today the valley is called the Limahuli Garden and Preserve, a National Tropical Botanical Garden.
 We spent the day walking the preserve, viewing the rare plants and learning about Limahuli lore.
 Pohaku-o-Kane was a rock placed on a cliff by the gods to watch over the valley.
-Nou o Makana was a young man who saved a meneliune who in turn saved Nou, turning to stone for his sacrifice.
+Nou o Makana was a young man who saved a meneliune who in turn saved Nou.
+The meneliune was turned to stone for his sacrifice.

 The last adventure was to rent a tandem kayak and paddle up the Hanalei River.
 Our upstream, against-the-wind paddle took two hours.